 The University of Montana Western, a public university, is a part of the Montana University System for state institutions.
 The school is the only public university in the nation to offer Experience One, a program where students take one class at a time, each lasting one month.This type of structure creates a more intentional learning environment for students to be truly immersed in their subject.
 More than 1,500 students currently attend UMW, with the most popular majors including business and commerce, elementary education, teacher education, secondary education and early childhood education.

-Montana State University is a publicly funded institution offering associate, bachelor’s and master’s degrees from its colleges of arts and sciences, business, allied health, education and City College.
+Montana State University, located in Billings, is a publicly funded institution offering associate, bachelor’s and master’s degrees from its colleges of arts and sciences, business, allied health, education and City College.
 More than 5,000 students are currently enrolled in both on-campus offerings and 23 degree programs offered fully online.
 In the most recent academic year, top majors included business and commerce, elementary education, liberal studies, mass communications and psychology.
 Given the urban setting, 82% of students choose to live off campus in Billings.

 Who Should Consider Schools with Open Admissions Policies?

 Pursuing your education at an open admissions institution offers many benefits.
 Your open admissions program comes without costly application fees or test scores and does not cause the stress that comes with competitive applications.
 Open admissions schools work with part- and full-time professionals and students with families to ensure they get a quality education that balances personal and professional commitments.
 Additionally, open admissions schools recognize that not all students come from the same background.
 For students with lower grades, open admissions coursework provides a framework to demonstrate your ability to work at the college level.